Topics Map > Student Academic Policies > Grades

-- Students should be informed of the procedure (e.g., posting a notice of the procedure on a departmental bulletin board or providing notice in written materials or on a website).
+- Students should be informed of the policy and procedure (e.g., posting a notice of the procedure on a departmental bulletin board or providing notice in written materials, in student handbooks, or in the policy area of a departmental website).

 - A student with concerns about a grade should always be referred first to the instructor who assigned the grade (requests submitted to department chairs, deans, the Provost, or Chancellor are generally routed back to this first step).

 - A process should be available at the departmental level for a student who is not satisfied with the results of an appeal to the instructor.

 - While an appeal may be either written or oral, it is often helpful to have the student focus the complaint and the issues by putting the appeal in writing.

 - Different departmental approaches are possible.
 An appeal may be reviewed, for example, by:

 - A small group of members of the executive committee, with or without the chair as a member.
 Group membership might vary for appeals of different courses or topics.

 - A standing committee of the department, e.g., a curriculum committee or an appeals committee.

 - The entire executive committee.

-- However the department structures its approach, the hearing body should request relevant information from the instructor in response to the complaint, including grading criteria.
+- However the department structures its approach, the hearing body should request relevant information from the instructor in response to the complaint, including grading criteria and the reason for denying the student's request.

 - A procedure should exist for accommodating the recommendations of the review committee, and it should be clear whether the recommendations are advisory (and to whom) or determining.